Kubernetes Cluster Setup¶

 Danger

-Provisioning k8s cluster on Cloud@VD require some other privileges not available by normal users.
+Provisioning k8s cluster on cloud@vd require some other privileges not available by normal users.
 You have to contact us for more details.

 Danger